yixiangz/ExData_Plotting1/README.md

 rather than reading in the entire dataset and subsetting to those dates.

-* You may find it useful to convert the Date and Time variables to Date/Time classes in R using the `strptime()` and `as.Date()` functions.
+*  The Date and Time variables has been converted to Date/Time classes in R using the `strptime()` and `as.Date()` functions.